AllureOfTheStars/Allure/PLAYING.md

 mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required at this stage, but the game is already playable and winnable.
+The game also features multiplayer cooperative and competitive game modes, though only the shared-screen interface is provided at this time.
 Contributions welcome.